MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

 7. On the **Prepare by running IdFix** page, since you already ran IdFix in the prior lab exercise, there's no need to download and run it again.
 Select **Next**.

-8. On the **Review synchronization tools** page, Holly had originally planned to select the **Microsoft Entra Connect Sync** option given Adatum's Exchange hybrid deployment.
+8. On the **Review synchronization tools** page, Holly had originally planned to select the **Microsoft Entra Connect Sync** option because Adatum wants to be responsible for maintaining and supporting the synchronization solution on its own, plus it has devices on-premises that it needs to access Microsoft Entra ID Hybrid Join.
 But just to verify that this is the correct solution, Holly has decided to use the system tool that recommends the synchronization tool to use based on your synchronization requirements.
-Holly will use this feature to verify whether Microsoft Entra Connect Sync is the correct choice for Adatum. <br/>
+Holly will use this feature to verify whether Microsoft Entra Connect Sync is the correct choice for Adatum, or if the system feels it should use Microsoft Entra Cloud Sync. <br/>

 	Select **Help me decide**.
 This option enables you to select from amongst a variety of requirements that your organization may have.